CCI-Bonn/HD-MS-Lesions/readme.md

 -----
 This repository provides easy to use access to our HD-MS-Lesions brain lesion segmentation tool.
-HD-GLIO is the result of a joint project between the Department of Neuroradiology at the Heidelberg University Hospital, Germany and the Division of Medical Image Computing at the German Cancer Research Center (DKFZ) Heidelberg, Germany.
+HD-MS-Lesions is the result of a joint project between the Department of Neuroradiology at the Heidelberg University Hospital, Germany and the Division of Medical Image Computing at the German Cancer Research Center (DKFZ) Heidelberg, Germany.
 If you are using HD-MS-Lesions, please cite the following publications:

 HD-MS-Lesions was developed with **TBD** MRI images from **TBD** MS patients (**TBD** Datasetsplit , trained in a 5 fold crossvalidation setting)